 Section 16(a) of the Exchange Act requires our directors, executive officers and holders of more than 10% of our common stock to file with the SEC initial reports of ownership of our common stock and other equity securities on a Form 3 and reports of changes in such ownership on a Form 4 or Form 5.
 Directors, executive officers and holders of more than 10% of our common stock are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on a review of our records and representations made by the persons required to file these reports, we believe that, during the year ended December 31, 2012, our directors, executive officers and holders of more than 10% of our common stock complied with all Section 16(a) filing requirements applicable to them except that (i) the Form 3s for all of our directors and executive officers in connection with our initial public offering were filed one day late and (ii) a Form 5 for Robert J. Mulroy was filed on February 13, 2013 to report his ownership of shares of our preferred stock that were inadvertently omitted from his Form 3 filed on February 1, 2012 and the conversion of such shares from preferred stock to common stock that were inadvertently omitted from his Form 4 filed on April 5, 2012.
+Based solely on a review of our records and representations made by the persons required to file these reports, we believe that, during the year ended December 31, 2013, our directors, executive officers and holders of more than 10% of our common stock complied with all Section 16(a) filing requirements applicable to them.